Stratham-Newfields Veterinary Hospital

 Picture

-Untreated Hyperthyroidism Causes
+Untreated Hyperthyroidism Effects

-• marked weight loss, usually in spite of a good appetite.
+• Marked weight loss, usually in spite of a good appetite.

-• increased thirst and urination.
+• Increased thirst and urination.

-• gastrointestinal upset, like vomiting and diarrhea.
+• Gastrointestinal upset, like vomiting and diarrhea.

-• damage to organs, especially the heart and kidneys.
+• Damage to organs, especially the heart and kidneys.

 Diagnosis